 Net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, assets and deferred outflows or resources exceeded liabilities by \$21,265,800 as of July 31, 2020.
-A portion of the District's net position reflects its net investment in capital assets (land, buildings, equipment as well as water, wastewater, recreational and detention facilities, less any debt used to acquire those assets that is still outstanding).
+In the case of the District, assets and deferred outflows of resources exceeded liabilities by \$27,275,236 as of July 31, 2023.
+A portion of the District's net position reflects its net investment in capital assets which includes land, buildings, equipment as well as water, wastewater, recreational and detention facilities less any debt used to acquire those assets that is still outstanding.